-10 Things You Should Know About Solar Panels
+10 Things You Should Know about Solar Panels

 Green energy is gaining popularity at a fast rate, and solar is one of the best eco-friendly options for homeowners.
-A solar panel is a group of electrically connected solar cells, enclosed in a frame, which convert sunlight into electricity.
+A solar panel is a group of electrically connected solar cells, enclosed in a frame, which converts sunlight into electricity.
 Switching to solar energy has many advantages, allowing you to save money while helping the environment, and may have a few limitations connected to the position of your house and weather conditions.
 Let’s go more into detail with ten basic facts about solar panels:

 1. The concept of harnessing energy from the sun is not new